microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/examples/New-MgTeamChannelMessage.md

 New-MgTeamChannelMessage -TeamId $teamId -ChannelId $channelId -BodyParameter $params

 ```
-This example shows how to use the New-MgTeamChannelMessage Cmdlet.
+This example will @mention a channel in a channel message

-### Example 6: Code snippet
+### Example 8: @mention a team in a channel message

 ```powershell